nikolanoxon/CarND-Semantic-Segmentation/README.md

 In section 4.3, and further under header "Skip Architectures for Segmentation" and Figure 3, they note these provided for 8x, 16x and 32x upsampling, respectively.
 Using each of these in their FCN-8s was the most effective architecture they found.

 ### Results
+Overall my network achieved good results on many different road types ans scenarios.
+As you can see, the network is able to distinguish between the road and curbs, vehciles, grass, medians, etc. Some areas where the network struggles is in dynamic lighting conditions with strong shadows.
+This could likely be improved by including additional training data with these kinds of lighting conditions.

 Good Results          |  Poor Result :-------------------------:|:-------------------------: